If you’re here, you’re probably an animal lover!

 Animals all over the world need your support.
 All types of contributions are valuable, whether that’s through your vegan diet, financial help, through other non-monetary donations, or volunteer work, you can help support animals.

 Keep reading to learn about all of the ways that you can help support animal shelters.

 Don`t eat animals

 All animals are equal.
 Cows and pigs are no different from cats and dogs.
 All of these animals feel pain, create emotional connections, and have friends and family.

 The best way to help animals is to not eat them!
-You can learn more about being an animal activist through a vegan diet in this article.
+You can learn more about being an animal activist in this article.

 One of the best ways that you can help to support animals is through financial donations.
 As much as animals need toys and love, medical attention is just as valuable.
 Often, animal shelters don’t get enough financial support to be able to pay for all of these bills.

 Here are a variety of ways that you can donate money to help animal shelters:

 - General Donations: General donations are any monetary donation that goes towards all of our animals’ needs.
 This includes shelter, food, general repairs, medical costs, etc. You can donate any amount.
 As little as $5 per month feeds a horse for 3 days and as much as $100 per month fixes fences and helps with other much-needed repairs.
 This amount of $100 comes out to only $3.30 per day, less than a coffee from a big chain store!